 We do not own or operate factories and Arcadia Group is rarely dominant in an individual factory.
-We have strong working relationships with our network of international suppliers, 48% of which have been with us for three years or more.
-Arcadia brands work with around 700 suppliers that manufacture our goods in approximately 1060 factories.
+We have strong working relationships with our network of international suppliers, 51% of which have been with us for three years or more.
+Arcadia goods are manufactured in approximately 1,040 factories through 700 suppliers.
 The top 20 suppliers provide 44% of our goods.

-This year Arcadia products were made in 46 countries worldwide, although our top ten sourcing countries accounted for 90% and the top five for 72% of the goods we sold.
-These top five countries remain as China, Romania, Turkey, Mauritius and India.
-Our support of UK manufacturing continues with 47 factories currently producing our goods.
+This year Arcadia products were made in 44 countries worldwide, although our top ten sourcing countries accounted for 91% and the top five for 73% of the goods we sold.
+These top five countries remain as China, Turkey, Romania, Mauritius and India.
+Our support of UK manufacturing continues with 54 factories producing our goods.

 Fostering a socially and environmentally sound approach to doing business also makes good business sense, as our experience is that driving improvements in these areas enhances performance across the board.

 Working with other stakeholders continues to be an essential component of this pillar.
-Our joint endeavours with other retailers will pool expertise and resources and reduce the repetitive strain placed on suppliers created when we work solo.
+Our joint endeavours with other retailers pool expertise and resources.
+Nongovernmental organisations (NGOs) and consultants also play a role in our efforts.

 Our ethical trading work is wide ranging, multi-layered and involves many different stakeholders.
-We have a number of ongoing areas of activity, the vast majority of which have seen progress this year.
+We have a number of areas of activity which have seen progress this year.